Shadows of rotating hairy Kerr black holes coupled to time periodic scalar fields with non-flat target space: Introduction

 Very recently the Event Horizon Telescope (EHT) Collaboration has opened up the gate to new tests of the strong field regime of gravity through observations of black hole shadows.
 In 2019, the EHT Collaboration captured the image of the central supermassive black hole (SMBH) in the M87 galaxy \cite{event2019first}.
 Three years later in 2022, the EHT Collaboration also produced an image of ${\rm Sgr} A^*$, the central supermassive black hole in the Milky Way \cite{event2022first}.
 This success motivated the proposition of a Next Generation EHT that will be able to take black hole snapshots with a much higher accuracy.
 The advance in observations pushed the theoretical development with the idea of challenging the Kerr hypothesis.
 Building upon the black hole images obtained by the EHT, numerous alternative models to the Kerr black hole have been proposed and examined.
-These include horizonless compact objects such as naked singularities and wormholes \cite{Shaikh:2018, Sakai:2014, Shaikh:2018, Gyulchev:2018, Huang:2023, Huang:2024}, as well as beyond-Kerr black holes arising from modified theories of gravity \cite{Amarilla:2010, Amarilla:2012, Amarilla:2013, Cunha:2017, Wang:2018, Zhang:2023, Hou:2021}.
+These include horizonless compact objects such as, naked singularities and wormholes \cite{Virbhadra:2002ju, Shaikh:2018, Sakai:2014, Shaikh:2018, Gyulchev:2018, Huang:2023, Huang:2024}, rotating regular black holes \cite{Tsukamoto_2014, PhysRevD.97.064021}, as well as beyond-Kerr black holes arising from modified theories of gravity \cite{Amarilla:2010, Amarilla:2012, Amarilla:2013, Cunha:2017, Wang:2018, Zhang:2023, Hou:2021}.
 While a diverse range of Kerr black hole mimickers exists, certain configurations exhibit distinct features in their shadows, leading to multi-connected or highly distorted images.
+Regarding this matter, an in-depth analysis of the relativistic deformability of black hole lensing images can be found in \cite{Virbhadra:2022iiy, Virbhadra:2024pru}.
 Examples of such scenarios comprise black holes with scalar or Proca hair \cite{herdeiro2014,herdeiro2015, Sengo:2022}, black holes in binary systems \cite{Yumoto:2012, Nitta:2011, Shipley:2016}, and black holes interacting with external matter distributions \cite{Abdolrahimi:2015, Abdolrahimi:2015a, Grover:2018}.
 In the present paper, we will consider further examples of scalarized black holes interacting with multiple scalar fields.
 These solutions can be classified according to the Gaussian curvature of the target space spanned by the scalar fields and may manifest diverse behaviors depending on its value.